 Coronavirus (COVID-19) Information for students and staff

-COVID-19: spring term at SOAS
+COVID-19: summer term at SOAS

 SOAS offers a safe and secure learning and research community, with online access to teaching and to services where necessary, access to our campus and virtual social network, and some in-person access for study spaces, specific student services.

-Face-to-face activities in the spring term
+Activities in the summer term

 We have already shared with students the government advice that international students should delay returns to the UK if they can do so.